TommyMart/QuizNight_Terminal_App/readme.md

 Error handling has been implemented into the code by using try and except on the quiz function itself, in which the time variables are assigned locally.
 The calculate points function also has try and except incase any unlikely errors should occur.

-### High Scores Board Feature
+### Feature 4.
+High Scores Board

-The high scores board opens the list.csv file that was saved to the variable file_name in 'r' read mode, and appends each row entry of topic, score and username to a list.
+The high scores board opens the list.csv file that was saved to the variable file_name in 'r' read mode, and appends each row entry of topic, score and username as a list, to a parent list.

 ![List Headings](images/listhaedings.png)

 Because the file was opened with ```with``` the file does not need to be closed.
-This then seperates the scores into their topics, this is important so that the board can display the highest scores for all topics and not just the highest overall.
-This is achieved by using a for loop, and if the first index ```i[0]``` equals 1 for example, ```i[2]``` username, now index 0, and ```float(i[1])```, now index 1, are appended to the music topic list - and the same for all other list topics.
-Topic is not added because it has already been used to seperate the data into their topic lists.
+This then seperates the scores into their topics, which is important so that the board can display the highest scores for all 5 topics and not just the highest overall.
+This is achieved by using a for loop, and sorting the row lists into seperate new lists based on their first topic index ```i[0]```.
+If ```i[0]``` equals 1 for example, then the username ```i[2]``` and score ```float(i[1])``` are appended to their own topic list.
+The data index position of the new lists is index 0 is now username, and total points now index 1 - and the same for all other list topics.
+Topic is not appended to the list because it has already been used to seperate the data into their topic lists and all child lists would have the same topic.

-Once the loop has appended all the rows data to their corresponding topic lists, the lists are then sorted using the .sort method and in reverse based on index 1, ```x[1]``` or scores, so that the highest scores are at the start of the list and lowest at the end.
+Once the loop has appended all the row lists to their corresponding topic lists, the lists are then sorted using the .sort method and reverseed based on index 1, ```x[1]``` or total points, so that the highest scores are at the start of the list and lowest at the end.

-List comprehension is then used to extract the first 3 highest scores in each list. ```list[:3]``` iterates over the first three lists, or highest three scores, within the parent list and displays their scores or index 1. ```score[1]:.2f``` means that only two decimal points will be displayed of the float, the rest will be cut off.
-Index 0 is also displayed, which as mentioned previously, is now username in this new list.
-This enables users to know who achieved the high scores, which is crucial in a competative game environment.
+List comprehension is then used to extract the first 3 highest scores in each list. ```list[:3]``` iterates over the first three child lists within the parent topic list.
+These topic score lists and then used to represent the top three highest score data in the corresponding table rows using the rich external package. ```[f"{score[0]} - {score[1]:.2f}" for score in music_highscores[:3]]``` As we know the the username in the new topics list is index 0, or score[0], and index 1 is total points, or score[1].
+A for loop is then used to iterate and display the username and total_points data for three iterations [:3].
+Knowing the username who achieved the high scores is crucial in a competative game.

+Also, ```:.2f``` means that only two decimal points will be displayed of the float, the rest will be cut off, otherwise the total points can be too long.

 These results are then printed to the termal as a rich external package module table in different colours for 1st, 2nd and 3rd.

 ![High Scores Board](images/highscores.png)

 During the writing of this function, a bug arose where if the topic high scores were called when the csv scores list had not been created yet.
-In this scenario the application was trying to read a file that did not exist, so it threw a tantrum.
-After some trial and error coding, this bug was resolved by using try and except, if the file did not exist it meant that no one has attempted a quiz yet, because the write file was at the start of the quiz function.
+In this scenario the application was trying to read a file that did not exist, so it threw a tantrum (error).
+After some trial and error coding, this bug was resolved by using try and except, if the file did not exist, it means that no one has attempted a quiz yet, because the write file is at the start of the quiz function.
 This file could have been moved so that it was created earlier, but I decided to use the except block to print ```Sorry, there's no quiz scores to show right now.``` instead.
 This way the user is more inclined to want to attempt a quiz so they can see what the high scores board looks like!

 A parent try and except was also used at the very start of the function so if any unlikely errors were to occur they would be caught and a more appropriate message would be displayed.

-### Random Quiz Feature
+### Feature 5.
+Random Quiz

-The random quiz feature takes the username, passed from the sign in/up to the main menu, to the topic choice through to the random quiz function.
-The function then uses the random package to assign a random integer between 1 and 5, because there are 5 quiz topics, to the variable rand_quiz.
-That variable rand_quiz integar is then passed to quiz topics function and the rand_quiz integer variable is then assigned to topic choice which runs the quiz with the corresponding random integar.
+The function uses the random package to assign a random integer between 1 and 5, because there are 5 quiz topics, to the variable rand_quiz.
+That variable rand_quiz integar is then passed to the quiz topics function and the rand_quiz integer variable is then assigned to topic choice which runs the quiz with the corresponding random integar as the topic choice.
 The quiz topic table is not ran because the rand_quiz does not equal None.

 For example:

 - If the random integer is 1, the topic choice is 1 and the music quiz is ran.
 - If the random integer is 4, the topic choice is 4 and the computer science quiz is ran.

-For the users quiz score and username to be appended to the list csv file, the username must also be passed through the functions.
-The rand_quiz must also be set to equal None in the quiz topics function so that is the function is called from the main menu, rand_quiz doesn't not impact what quiz is ran.
+The random quiz feature takes the username variable, passed from the sign in/up to the main menu, to the topic choice through to the random quiz function.
+This is so the users quiz total points and username can be appended to the list csv file.
+The username must also be passed through other functions so it is mostly accessible.
+The rand_quiz must also be set to equal None in the quiz topics function, so that if the function is called from the main menu, rand_quiz doesn't impact what quiz is ran because it equals none if a topic is called from that menu.

 Error handling was implemented to this function by using try and except.
 The random integer can also only be between 1 and 5 which corresponds to each quiz, so that no errors can occur.